lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 Because of this, having experimented with Blue Painter (which I believe to be much worse than it seems), Red Painter (Goblin package or quit), I finally opted for 8-cast.
 [Running `Clown Car`s instead of `Urza's Bauble`s](https://moxfield.com/decks/ogGe7IfcpUCYDx1zuGebeA).

-Let's talk about some deckbuilding decisions:
+Let's talk about some of my deckbuilding decisions:

 1. `Clown Car` is, most of the time, better than `Urza's Bauble`.
-: Yes, Bauble draws cards and Car doesn't.
-Paired with Emry, it becomes an engine that may be the sole reason a game is at all winnable.
-But Car produces more artifacts and/or bigger threats.
+: Yes, the Bauble draws cards and the Car doesn't.
+Paired with Emry, it becomes an engine that may be the sole reason a game becomes winnable at all.
+But the Car produces more artifacts and/or bigger threats.
 I feel like four `Mishra's Bauble`s is enough to fuel Emry.
 Numerous times I was enabled to make a powerful play thanks to the fact that Car produced extra artifacts.
 Those mainly involved using `Metallic Rebuke`s.
 But, on the other hand, it may be the case that 4--4 split between `Clown Car` and `Mishra's Bauble` should become an X--Y--4 split between `Clown Car`, `Urza's Bauble`, and `Mishra's Bauble`.
 This would require more testing and fine-tuning.

 2. `Metallic Rebuke` is great.
 : In my opinion, 8-cast rarely has explosive _comebacks_.
 It does have explosive _starts_, but rarely comebacks.
 Because of that, if I win a game, that is usually either because of an opponent-overwhelming start or a slow game with a decent threat backed up by countermagic. `Force of Will` is great, but it also results in card disadvantage.
 Rebukes don't.
 Rebuke is good.